Pangani Mashariki

 The ward is bordered by Pangani Magharibi to the west, Kimang'a ward to the north and Bweni ward across the mouth of Pangani River.
 The wards also slightly touches the border of Madanga ward to the north west.
+The ward is home to Muhembo, a National Historic Site.
 According to the 2012 census, the ward has a total population of 2,975.

 Economy

 The ward is the commercial center of the Pangani district.
 Pangani Mashariki contains the administrative Buildings of both the town of Pangani and the district.
 Additionally, the ward faces the Zanzibar channel in the Indian Ocean.
 The ward is home to a number of hotels and also the district's Friday Mosque.
 The Market is also located in the Sokoni neighborhood of Pangani Mashariki and the Pangani bus terminal which serves the entire district.

 Administration and neighborhoods

 The postal code for Pangani mashariki is 21301.
 Pangani Mashariki is divided into three neighborhoods: